 Fig. 3 | Overview of count utility. a, Mandatory inputs (blue), optional flags and outputs (orange), output files (green) and utility (red).
-The user must specify the directory containing all FASTQ files for the RNA and DNA sequencing, the CRS-barcode dictionary from the Association Utility, a design file (FASTA file containing the synthesized oligos), and an experimental comma separated file outlining the number of replicates and conditions used.
+The user must specify the directory containing all FASTQ files for the RNA and DNA sequencing, the CRS-barcode dictionary from the Association Utility, a design file (FASTA file containing the synthesized oligos), and an experimental comma-separated file (CSV) outlining the number of replicates and conditions used.
 The user can also specify a tab delimited file with a mapping of CRS names given in the design file and a grouping, such as control category and tune parameters such as specifying if a unique molecular identifier (UMI) was used, or if the user would like to generate the input files for MPRAnalyze.
-The program will produce normalized activity of each CRS from each replicate as well as across replicates along with several visualizations (b-e). b, CRS activity normalized by insert and grouped by label determined in the label file. c, Normalized activity of each CRS across replicates colored by label. d, Distribution of observed barcode coverage per replicate. e, Correlation of normalized log2(RNA/DNA), DNA counts and RNA counts colored by label.
+The program will produce normalized activity of each CRS from each replicate as well as across replicates along with several visualizations (b-e). b, CRS activity normalized by insert and grouped by label determined in the label file. c, Normalized activity of each CRS across replicates colored by label. d, Distribution of observed barcode coverage per replicate. e, Correlation of normalized log2(RNA/DNA), DNA counts, and RNA counts colored by label.

 170. Run the count utility.
 The user must specify the directory containing the DNA and RNA sequencing data.
-A python dictionary in pickle format from the association utility, the FASTA file containing synthesized CRS oligo pool, and the experiment.csv file (Fig. 3a).
+A Python dictionary in pickle format from the association utility, the FASTA file containing synthesized CRS oligo pool, and the experiment.csv file (Fig. 3a).
 There is some flexibility provided for the user at this stage outlined in Table 2.
 Below is an example of the minimal command.
 If a HPC cluster is available with a queuing system such as SGE is available, we recommend submitting this command to the queue.

 conda activate MPRAflow